Table of Contents

 Common Mistakes to Avoid

 - Using a single metric: No single number tells the whole story.
-Combine metrics like DORA and SPACE for a complete picture.
+Combine metrics like DORA and SPACE for a more complete picture.

 - Focusing on quantity over quality: More code or commits doesn’t mean better software.
 Prioritize quality and user impact.